top of page

 A core behavioral economics idea is that all environments in which we need to make a choice have a structure.
 That structure impacts the decision-maker.
 There is no "Neutral Choice" environment.
 People may confuse not making a decision as safer.
 Not making a decision is no more safe, and possibly much less safe, than actively making a decision.
 The choice environment is guided by the subtle incentives of those providing the environment.
 Those providing the environment almost never have incentives fully aligned with your welfare.

 Once you accept this premise, you will see the world differently.
 Let's explore a retirement savings example.
 Many companies provide 401(k)s or similar tax-advantaged retirement plans as a company benefit.
-As part of the new employee onboarding process, the company provides their choice architecture to guide the employee to make a voluntary retirement selection.
+As part of the new employee onboarding process, the company provides its choice architecture to guide the employee to make a voluntary retirement selection.
 Next, we will explore the retirement plan selection process from both the employer's and the employee's perspective.

 A company may provide many mutual funds and investment strategies to assist employees in making a retirement plan decision.
 Their rationale for the volume of choices is partly the recognition that all retirement needs are unique to the individual's situation.
 The company does not want to influence the employee with a particular retirement strategy.
 They want to ensure the employee's choice is informed by a wide array of possible alternatives.
 The well-intended volume of choices should help the employee.
-But does it?

 But let’s look at it from the employee’s standpoint.
 This choice environment, with its high volume of complicated-looking alternatives, seems noisy and overwhelming.
 Even though, the plan administrator likely provides some means of filtering those choices.
 The overwhelming noise perception occurs because the employee is not accustomed to making retirement plan decisions.
-The volume of alternatives amplifies the impact upon their negative perception.
+The volume of alternatives amplifies the impact on their negative perception.
 Also, their attention is more focused on being successful in their new job.
 In fact, research shows, this sort of choice environment discourages the employee from selecting ANY retirement plan.
 A typical employee narrative may be: "300 choices!?
 Wow, this looks hard!
 Plus, I have so much to do to get onboarded and productive in my new company.
 I will wait until later to make a decision." ... and then - later never comes.

 A complicated, overwhelming choice environment causes savings rates to be less than what they otherwise could have been.
 A compounding factor is that, traditionally, the default choice provided by the employer is for the employee NOT to participate in the retirement program.
 This means that if the employee does not complete some HR form with a bunch of complicated choices, then they will not save for their own retirement.
-Thus, the overwhelming noise perception is captured in the behavioral truisms:

 A difficult choice that does not have to be made is often not made.